GeoTzoum/GeoTzoum/README.md

 ### Hi there, I'm George 👋

-My name is Georgios Tzoumanekas.
+My name is George Tzoumanekas.

 I am an undergraduate electrical and computer engineering student at National Technical University of Athens (NTUA), majoring in software developing.